Citybook I: Butcher, Baker, Candlestick Maker: Publication history

 Citybook I: Butcher, Baker, Candlestick Maker was edited by Larry DiTillio, with a cover by Stephan Peregrine, and art by Liz Danforth and Steve Crompton, and was published by Blade/Flying Buffalo in 1982 as a 128-page book.
 The book was republished by Blade/Task Force Games in 1986.

+Several more volumes in this series were subsequently published, including Citybook II: Port o' Call, and Citybook III: Deadly Nightside.

 Reception

 In the August 1982 edition of The Space Gamer (No. 54), Stefan Jones gave the book a thumbs up, saying, "This aid is a perfect example of how any game product should be done: clear descriptions, a wide variety of places and people, and possibilities for adventure easily playable.
 If you think the only place to have adventures is in a dungeon or the deep wilderness, pick up a copy of City Book and be amazed.
 If you want to see how descriptive and imaginative your game settings can be, get it.
 An excellent product that is worth every cent of its cover price."

+Patrick Amory reviewed Citybook 1 for Different Worlds magazine and stated that "In the end, however, it is the style of the GM that will determine a campaign's flavor, not the contents of his gaming supplements.
+City Book I represents a stride forwards in FRP supplements, and there are more to come.
+Despite the rather steep price, this work is fairly useful and well-done.
+I recommend it."

 In the February 1983 edition of Dragon (Issue 70), Ken Rolston called this book "attractively designed, written well, imaginative, and conveniently applicable to any FRP rules system."
 Although he thought the $14.95 price tag was expensive, he still thought the book was a "worthwhile labor-saving device for the fantasy gamemaster running city adventures."
 Rolston believed the book compared favorably to other similar supplements, saying, "The descriptions of the establishments and personalities of this package are far more completely developed than those of other recent city materials...
 Citybook is entertaining and readable, moreso than most other fantasy gaming supplements.
 The presentation is well-organized and coherent.
 The tone is light-hearted and amusing, unlike the grim flavor of many game materials."
 He concluded with a strong recommendation, saying, "For the FRP gamemaster who runs city adventures, Citybook I is an excellent resource.
 The settings, characters, and narrative potentials of the materials are imaginative and appealing.
 The detail is complete and visual, but not overwhelming.
 It can be used to supplement any campaign, and requires relatively little work from the GM to adapt to his own system.
 It is a pleasure to read and a pleasure to the eye — material that will be read and used, rather than filed away."